damianhakert/damianhakert.github.io/source/_posts/2015-10-22-gitlab-8-1-released.markdown

 - [Docs on setting the commit status](http://doc.gitlab.com/ce/api/commits.html#post-the-status-to-commit)

-These additions should make it easier to integrate your own tools with GitLab's growing CI tools.
+The commit status API makes it easier to integrate your existing CI tools with GitLab.
 We're looking forward to see what you'll use it for.

 ## Further improvements